IsaacBreen/gsg/sep1/prompt.md

 Some of the reasons we want `Tokenizer` to be ambiguous is so we can match 'literals'.
 For example, in the Python grammar we have *soft keywords* like `match` that can be an identifier or a special 'match' token.

-Try answer the following question(s):

-What should `test_precompute` do, exactly?
-An equivalent question: how should `precompute` work?
-(There should a lot of assertions.)

-We want to check the full precompute output.
-We should first enumerate every possible state the regex can be in.
-Then we should, for each one of those, for each LLM token, consider what'd happen if `execute_all_from_state` were called on that state with that LLM token - i.e. what grammar token sequences are possible and which tokenizer states they take us to.

-Then, we have to use all this information to produce the output of `precompute` which tells us, for each tokenizer state, every possible grammar token sequence and the final state it us to, as well as which LLM token sequences can do this.

 ## How to respond

 Use CoT to plan and reason.
 Figure out the best way to achieve the aims laid out here.
 You aren't bound by my exact requirements.